bystepii/java-actor-system/README.md

 To start the RPC server, run `./gradlew appRun`.
 This will start the XMLRPC and JSONRPC servlets (using tomcat 9) on port 8080, accessible at `http://localhost:8080/xmlrpc` and `http://localhost:8080/jsonrpc`, respectively.

+### Trying out the RPC server

+To try out the RPC server, you can use the [Actor System UI](https://github.com/bystepii/actor-system-ui).